jimmc414/1filellm/README.md

 ## Recent Changes

+- **2024-07-29:**
+  - Updated output format to encapsulate content in XML tags.
+This change was implemented due to evaluations showing that LLMs perform better with prompts structured in XML.
+  - Added tests for GitHub issues and GitHub pull requests to improve robustness and reliability.
+  - Updated various processing functions to return formatted content instead of writing directly to files, improving consistency and testability.
 - **2024-05-17:** Added ability to pass path or URL as command line argument.
 - **2024-05-16:** Updated text colors.
 - **2024-05-11:**